WMIM: History

 The 98.3 frequency was licensed to Monroe for most of its history.
 The station signed on the air in July 1967 as WVMO (Voice of Monroe).
 It was founded by John Koehn of Adrian, also the founder of WLEN 103.9 FM, in Adrian, Michigan.
 WVMO was a block-programmed station typical of small markets, featuring hours of Middle of the Road (MOR), country music and Top 40 programming.
 According to a Billboard magazine item from June 1972, the station was on the air from 5:45 am to midnight and played MOR music until 6 p.m., when country DJ Dan Baker took over.
 WVMO was also an early radio job for Paul W. Smith, now morning host at Detroit's WJR.

-In September 13, 1982, WVMO was purchased by Bruce Lesnick of Lesnick Communications, Inc. He grabbed the call letters WTWR - which had recently been relinquished by an FM station in Detroit - and debuted "Tower 98", with an Adult contemporary music format, which evolved into Top 40/CHR (contemporary hit radio) by the late 1990s.
+On September 13, 1982, WVMO was purchased by Bruce Lesnick of Lesnick Communications, Inc. He grabbed the call letters WTWR - which had recently been relinquished by an FM station in Detroit - and debuted "Tower 98", with an Adult contemporary music format, which evolved into Top 40/CHR (contemporary hit radio) by the late 1990s.
 "Tower 98" served as "Monroe's Hit Music Station," with a minimal ratings presence in Toledo, until March 2003, when the station, now under Cumulus ownership, was granted a construction permit to change its city of license to Luna Pier and to move its transmitter south into Lucas County, Ohio, from Monroe County, Michigan.

-For a time after the move, the station's playlist was so rhythmic-heavy that it began reporting to Radio & Records as a CHR/Rhythmic contemporary outlet rather than CHR/Pop (although it never did totally eliminate mainstream pop and rock music from its rotation).
+For a time after the move, the station's playlist was so rhythmic-heavy that it began reporting to Radio & Records as a CHR/Rhythmic contemporary outlet rather than CHR/Pop (although it never did eliminate mainstream pop and rock music from its rotation).

 Tower 98 took on the station name change from "Tower 98" to "Tower 98-3" in September 2005.
 This was when its reporting status went from CHR/Rhythmic back to CHR/Pop.
 Following the transition from Monroe to Toledo in early 2004, "Tower 98-3" had four programming directors: Terri McCormmick, "Train", Brent Carey and Steve Marshall.

 From Summer 2005 to Winter 2006, "Tower 98-3" saw its best ratings, defeating rival WVKS in the 18-34 demographic.
 In September 2007, Cumulus management made Tower 98-3 transition once again to focus on Monroe.
 After that, the ratings had fallen to a minimal presence in Toledo.

 On October 1, 2010, WTWR became WMIM, "Monroe's Best Mix, My 98-3", and returned to an AC format.